kudashevs/mispronounced-words/README.md

 To feel comfortable with this list it is recommended to know IPA.
 IPA stands for [International Phonetic Alphabet](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet).
 English is not a phonetic language.
 In phonetic languages there is a direct relationship between the spelling of a word and how it sounds.
-In English, this relationship is not so strong that is why we often don't pronounce a word the same way it is spelled.
-Here IPA comes into play because it was created exactly for representing speech sounds in written form.
+In English, this relationship is not so strong.
+That's why we often don't pronounce a word the same way it is spelled.
+This is where IPA comes into play because it was created exactly for representing speech sounds in written form.

 <details>
 <summary><b style="font-size:1.325em;">I want to learn IPA</b></summary>